briandfoy/briandfoy.github.io/_posts/2021-03-10-uncle-bob-lesson-6.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/l-gF0vDhJVI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

+## All About Agile

+Symptoms of mismanagement:

+* delivering the wrong project
+* project is inferior in quality
+* late
+* Iron Cross of project management (choose 3)
+	* Good
+	* Fast
+	* Cheap
+	* Done

+* Data
+	* Story points
+	* Burn down chart
+* Put the charts on the wall

+* The purpose of Agile is to destroy hope
+	* want to know how messed up we are as soon as we can

+* Flacid scrum

+* Small teams to do small things

+* Project is not over when everything is done; it's over when there is nothing left doing.

+* keep one task as a reference point for assigning story points

 ## Also in this series

 * [Lesson 1 - Clean Code](/uncle-bob-lesson-1/)